bravooscarromeo/simple-lora-trainer/README.md

 8) accelerate config
 9) cd path/to/Lora_Trainer
 10) python app.py
-11) hosted on port 5000 - ctrl + click link in terminal
+11) hosted on port 5000 - ctrl + click the link in terminal
 ----------------------------
-- Optional -
+Optional -
+###
 - xFormers (must match your PyTorch + CUDA versions)
 -----------------------------
-Usage
+Usage -
+###
 1) Create a project (folder defaults to home/yourusername/lora_project
 - !!
-Do not place images directly in dataset/ — use a subfolder within the dataset folder - within the UI leave path as default
+Do not place images directly in dataset - use a subfolder within the dataset folder - within the UI leave path as default
 2) Configure settings
 3) Click Train
 ----------------------------
-- The UI includes:
+The UI includes:
+###
 - Warnings for risky settings
 - Hard stops for invalid configurations